hawcx/flutter_sdk/README.md

 ### iOS

-The plugin links the Hawcx iOS SDK as a vendored xcframework (`ios/Frameworks/HawcxFramework.xcframework`).
+The plugin links the Hawcx iOS SDK as a vendored xcframework (`ios/Frameworks/HawcxFramework.xcframework`) bundled with the plugin.

-- If you’re consuming the published package, the release artifact must include the xcframework.
+If you’re consuming the published package, no additional CocoaPods setup is required beyond running `pod install` in your app’s `ios/` directory.
-- If you’re developing locally, follow `docs/RELEASE.md` for how to refresh the xcframework before running `pod install`.

-## Usage (preview)
+## Usage

 ```dart
 import 'package:hawcx_flutter_sdk/hawcx_flutter_sdk.dart';